 Signing up for Kupat Cholim

-If you are a student, you can and should sign up for kupat cholim as soon as you arrive in Israel.
-You will be registered as a tourist and will be charged accordingly.
+If you are a student, sign up for kupat cholim as soon as you arrive in Israel.
+You will be registered as a tourist on a “tourist plan” and will be charged accordingly.
 Your registration status will be reflected in your ID number, which will begin with the number 9.
-Signing up early means getting covered faster, especially with the processing time taken into account.
+Signing up early helps ensure quicker coverage, especially given processing times.

 What to Bring